b2c

 3. Detailed and Useful Product Descriptions

 A detailed and informative product description works best when it comes to sales.
-It is vital to have helpful information about the product including name, model, colour, purpose, price, instructions for use, date of manufacturing, date of expiry, exceptional benefits, images, and logo, et al. Online products can be made eye-catching by including reviews, real-time purchase information, testimonials, advertisements, recommendations from celebrities et al.
+It is vital to have helpful information about the product, including name, model, colour, purpose, price, instructions for use, date of manufacturing, date of expiry, exceptional benefits, images, and logo, et al. Online products can be made eye-catching by including reviews, real-time purchase information, testimonials, advertisements, recommendations from celebrities et al.

 4. Short and Easy User Journey

 While visiting any website, a customer wishes for a smooth buying journey without additional features and advertisements.
-Thus, one should ensure that their customers can have a smooth journey from the product page until the final payment.
+Thus, one should ensure that their customers can have a smooth journey from the product page to the final payment.
 Also, when a customer adds a specific product to the cart, ensure that no supplementary offers or promotions distract their journey.
 One must consider it while making payments or online transactions.

 5. Avoid Showing Hidden Costs

-Most companies often show additional costs for packaging, shopping, and other taxes on the checkout page.
-It employs an awful experience for the customers who might have been impressed by the initial prices on your home page.
+Most companies often show additional costs for packaging, shipping, and other taxes on the checkout page.
+It provides an awful experience for the customers who might have been impressed by the initial prices on your home page.
 When a customer looks at the final prices involving taxes and additional costs, he abandons the cart while giving bad reviews and a bitter experience.
 Thus, it is better to include all extra charges in the product pricing only in such circumstances.

-6. Free-Shipping or Flat-Rate of Shipping
+6. Free-Shipping or Flat-Rate Shipping

 Nowadays, most B2C companies offer free shipping, which sounds exciting and impressive to customers.
 In addition, a few companies are cutting down the additional expenses and profits in this highly competitive era to offer benefits to the customer and increase their brand value.
 This strategy attracts the target audience while imparting a happy user journey.
-If there is a need to charge shipping rates, b2c companies must include the flat shipping rate on the checkout page.
+If there is a need to charge shipping rates, Business-to-Consumer companies must include the flat shipping rate on the checkout page.

 7. Time of Delivery

-The most vital feature that attracts the market involves Fast Delivery.
+The most vital feature that attracts the market is Fast Delivery.
 Buyers have different opinions and priorities nowadays.
 A buyer chooses your product only if there is one-day or two-day delivery.
-If a company offers early delivery, the buyer agrees to charge an even higher cost for the same product.
+If a company offers early delivery, the buyer agrees to pay an even higher cost for the same product.
 Thus, associating with delivery partners who provide end-to-end solutions for fulfilment while ensuring faster delivery can enhance your brand value and B2C sales.

 8. Influence Customers through Emails and Notifications

 As we have already become familiar with the fact that retention and sustainability of customers are the most crucial aspects of any B2C e-commerce business, one must consider valuable strategies to employ.
 To achieve this, one must influence or impress the buyer through strategic notifications and emails describing current offers, supplementary schemes, benefits, educational content, essential features and many more.
-Furthermore, B2C companies can share this information through push notifications.
+Furthermore, Business to Consumer companies can share this information through push notifications.

 9. Product Page Optimization